Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 How Long Is Norovirus Contagious?

-This is one of the most searched questions about this illness.
 The norovirus contagious period actually begins before you even feel sick — meaning you can spread it to others before your symptoms start.
+You remain maximally contagious while actively vomiting or having diarrhea, and for at least 48 hours after your last symptom.

-You remain contagious while you are sick, and for at least 48 hours after your last symptom.
-Some people spread the virus for even longer.
-That is why doctors recommend waiting 2 full days after symptoms stop before returning to school, work, or restaurants — especially if you work with food or care for vulnerable people.
+Some people spread the virus for even longer — particularly those with weakened immune systems who may shed the virus for up to 2 weeks.
+That is why doctors recommend waiting 2 full days after symptoms stop before returning to school, work, or restaurants.

 Norovirus Treatment: What Actually Works?

-The Most Important Steps
+The Most Important Treatment Steps

-Stay hydratedSip water, clear broth, or oral rehydration solution (ORS) throughout the day.
-Do not gulp large amounts at once.
+💧 Stay hydrated Sip water, clear broth, or oral rehydration solution (ORS) throughout the day.
+Do not gulp large amounts at once — your stomach cannot handle it.
+Small sips every few minutes is the most effective approach.

-Rest completelyYour body is fighting hard.
-Sleep and rest are not optional — they are part of recovery.
+😴 Rest completely Your body is fighting hard.
+Every bit of energy spent on activity is energy taken away from your immune response.
+Sleep and rest are not optional — they are active parts of recovery.

-Eat the right foodsWhen your stomach settles, use the BRAT diet — Bananas, Rice, Applesauce, Toast.
-Gentle, easy foods only.
+🍚 Eat the right foods When your stomach settles, use the BRAT diet — Bananas, Rice, Applesauce, Toast.
+These are gentle, easy-to-digest foods.
+Dates, date paste, and date syrup are excellent natural additions (see below).

-See a doctor ifYou cannot keep fluids down for 24+ hours, there is blood in your stool, or you feel severely dizzy or confused.
+🏥 See a doctor if You cannot keep fluids down for 24+ hours, there is blood in your stool or vomit, you feel severely dizzy or confused, or you have a fever above 40°C / 104°F.

 Stomach Bug Treatment at Home